charonsboat/ncm/README.md

 cp target/release/ncm ~/bin/ncm
 ```

 Note: There is a Vagrant environment available with all of the necessary build tools (just run `vagrant up`).
+The Vagrant environment also comes packaged with an Nginx installation for you to start testing `ncm` without affecting your local environment!

 ## Usage